input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 #### Verify the version of the binary

-You can check that the Mithril Signer binary is running the correct version by running:
+You can check that the Mithril signer binary is running the correct version by running:

 ```bash
 ./mithril-signer -V